jakefhyde/microlith-cpp/docs/source/installation_and_usage.rst

 Currently **microlith** requires **ctti** in order to extract service names from types, however this requirement is tentative and subject to change in a future release. **microlith** also requires **spdlog**, but can be configured to disable this dependency and remove/override logging.
-See `Configuration <configuration.html>`_ for more info.

 Installation
 ------------